aharonium/opensiddur.org/posts/HTML/prayers/solilunar/weekdays/tahanun/where-we-can-find-god-by-eugene-kohn-1945.html.md

 <body>
 Title: Where We Can Find Yah, a prayer-poem by Eugene Kohn (1945) inspired by Rabindranath Tagore's Gitanjali (Song Offerings, 1912)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=23777">http://opensiddur.org/?p=23777</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=23777">http://opensiddur.org/?p=23777</a>
 <p />
 <hr />